 GOOD ♻️ sustainability

 Scores okay on value due to size and acquisition cost.
-Great on garden thanks to stream and terraces (if not size).
-Only good on neighbourhood due to railway and some ugly buildings as you go into town.
+Okay on effort as first building is easy but second is actually much harder however can be deferred.
+Great on garden thanks to stream and terraces.
+Only good on neighbourhood due to railway.
 Okay on towns due to there being few, and provincial.
 Good on sustainability thanks to climate (mild winter and mostly natural cooling in summer), plus if with solar and/or hydro (not budgeted).

 Part of the garden terraces and the vines trailing over their steps.